durrbill/OneShot-Utility-v3/README.md

  ## Using the Utility

 ### Setting Up Saves
- - To begin with a base list of saves to load from, open the program, select "Import Saves", then select the "Any.Pack.by.Kazoeru.zip" file that was in the original .zip you downloaded.
+ - To begin with a base list of saves to load from, open the program, select "Import Saves", then select the "Any.Pack.by.kaxymonoxy.zip" file you can download from the releases page.
 Your program will automatically load up a list of premade saves.

 ### Custom Saves